 Unlike acupuncture, moxibustion can be practiced at home.

 In fact, Chinese medical practitioners sometimes show patients how to use the moxa on themselves.
 This would enhance or maintain the effect of the treatment between appointments.

 Moxibustion treatments can also be accessed in Chinese hospitals as well as Thai and Western facilities that specialize in alternative therapies.

 For expats looking to relieve pain or reduce stress without needles or burning leaves, Thai Yoga Massage may be an option.
 This type of massage has similarities to Indian yoga.
 It is performed on a padded mat on the floor where a practitioner will manipulate the body into a series of yoga-inspired shapes and postures.

-Thought of as being more beneficial than regular massage, Thai Yoga Massage utilizes traditional healing techniques such as acupressure, compression, and joint mobilization.
+Thought of as being more beneficial than regular massage, Thai Yoga Massage utilizes traditional healing techniques.
+Examples here are acupressure, compression, and joint mobilization.
 The treatment is practiced in a similar manner worldwide, usually at spas and other wellbeing facilities.

 Originating in Japan, Reiki is a natural relaxation technique used to reduce stress and promote healing.

 The practice focuses on the essence of energy and its ability to heal – the words ‘rei’ and ‘ki’ essentially translate to ‘spiritual life force energy.’
 Despite developing since its creation by Mikao Usui in 1922, the original form of Usui Reiki remains the most widely practiced.

 Healers simply move their hands over the patient’s body, following the shapes of five traditional symbols.
 This is known as ‘attunement’.
 Each symbol encourages the flow of energy around the body to promote physical and mental healing.
 Considered most effective when used alongside other medicines, Reiki stimulates a healthier mindset, helping the body to heal ailments.